 Students needing financial assistance are encouraged to examine every source of student aid.
-Assistance and counseling are available in the Financial Aid Office and literature is available in the library on scholarships, loans, and other financial aid.
+Assistance and counseling are available in the Financial Aid Office and Educational Opportunity Center, and literature is available in the library on scholarships, loans, and other financial aid.

 Lee College is committed to assisting students who require financial assistance to attend college.
 The Financial Aid Office administers three broad program areas: grants, employment, and loans.
-The Free Application for Federal Student Aid (FAFSA) is required for all need-based financial aid programs and a separate on-line application is required for scholarships.
-The scholarship can be found at https://stars.lee.edu/stars.
+The Free Application for Federal Student Aid (FAFSA) is required for all need-based financial aid programs.